Poovalingam-17/DSA/Recursion/Subsets Using Recursion/README.md

 Yes.

-The empty subset is always considered a valid subset.
+The empty subset is always a valid subset.

 ---

 **5. What is the time complexity?**

-Approximately:

 ```text
 O(N × 2^N)